10-Q 1 anik20230930_10q.htm FORM 10-Q anik20230930_10q.htm

 )

-The weighted-average grant-date fair value per share of RSUs granted was $26.66 and $25.14 for the nine-month periods ended September 30, 2023 and 2022, respectively.
-The total fair value of RSUs vested was $6.8 million and $5.8 million for the nine-month periods ended September 30, 2023 and 2022, respectively.
-As of September 30, 2023, there was $14.4 million of unrecognized compensation cost related to time-based RSUs, which was expected to be recognized over a weighted-average period of 1.9 years.
+The weighted-average grant-date fair value per share of RSUs granted was $26.62 and $26.66 for the nine-month periods ended September 30, 2024 and 2023, respectively.
+The total fair value of RSUs vested was $9.6 million and $6.8 million for the nine-month periods ended September 30, 2024 and 2023, respectively.
+As of September 30, 2024, there was $7.1 million of unrecognized compensation cost related to time-based RSUs that are expected to settle in shares, which was expected to be recognized over a weighted-average period of 1.3 years.

 12.